GERIATRICS IN SCANDINAVIA

 Working as a Geriatrician in Norway

-Geriatrics in Norway also have close connections with other specialities such as psychiatry, primary
+Geriatrics in Norway have close connections with other specialities such as psychiatry, primary

-The demographic changes going on in the Norwegian population assure that the need for geriatricians will increase steadily in the coming years as the number of geriatricians is still too low.
+The demographic changes of the Norwegian population assure that the need for geriatricians will increase steadily in the coming years as the number of geriatricians is still too low.

 Working as a Geriatrician in Denmark

 There is an increasing need for geriatricians in Denmark due to the population’s higher average age.

 There are 22 geriatric departments in Denmark.
 All departments have an emergency function and 90% of patients are immediate admissions.
 The period of hospitalisation has decreased from approx. 20 days to an average of 7-8 days over the last 8-10 years.
 Several geriatricians are employed in the common emergency admission departments, orthopaedic surgical departments, and neurological departments.

 Working as a geriatrician in Denmark entails medical record-keeping, ward rounds, interdisciplinary conferences, conversations with patients and relatives, diagnostic conferences and outpatient departments.